redpanda-data/connect/website/docs/components/processors/metric.md

 ### `value`

-`string` For some metric types specifies a value to set, increment.
+For some metric types specifies a value to set, increment.
 This field supports [interpolation functions](/docs/configuration/interpolation#functions) that are resolved batch wide.

+Type: `string`
+Default: `""`

 ## Types